Code-Institute-Submissions/Irish-Music-Vault/README.md

 13. Google Fonts was used to get the fonts used in the site.
 14. JQuery was used for getting code to initialise Materialize CSS features.
 15. Jinja is part of the flask application.
 It is used for writing Python code in html files and while debug is set to True in the application, it shows error messages when code is throwing an error, giving the source of the problem in the code.
+16. Am I Responsive (http://ami.responsivedesign.is/) was used to get screenshots showing the site displaying across four different device sizes for use in the README.md file

 ## Languages used
 1. Html5